freemiya/nlp-helper/README.md

-# the-giant-project
+# nlp-helper
-A Giant Project I will be building for NLP &amp; Text.
+A Repository I will be building helper functions needed in multiple stages of a NLP project.

 `Augmentation` tasks are under [`augmentation_apps`](augmentation_apps/) folder.